mratmartinez/Web/posts/2020-01-10-cosas-que-el-blog-deberia-tener.md

 Y termino el post acá nomás porque me importa todo un carajo.
 Procuraré escribir un post nuevo cada 2 meses.
 Es una banda eso para mí, no me apuren.

+### English TL;DR

+In case you are reading this and wondering what the hell I'm talking about because it's written in spanish with a lot of slang:

+1. More features for this web!
+Once I finish all of these things I'll start posting in english too.
+Stay tuned!
+2. Some directives about how this blog will be developed (without hundreds of dependencies, as little Javascript as possible) and what to expect from it.
+3. What I didn't write in the spanish section: I'll be hosting my own Git here, so I can ditch Github, and there'll be a post about how to do that.

+Here are some posts I expect to write, *both in spanish and english*, in the (not that near) future:

+* One about hosting your own e-mail service.
+* Docker best practices.
+* A post about why PyQt is better than C++ Qt and how to port your widgets from the later to Python.
+* **A lot** of posts about nice stuff on Linux.
+Arch and Gentoo users, stay tuned you too!